 “I wasn’t alive when it happened,” said Perry.
 “But they say something horrible happened back in the 30’s.
-What actually happened is up for debate.
+What actually happened is anyone’s guess.
 Some say old man McGruder was doing black magic.
 Some say it was Mrs. McGruder.
 Some say the whole family had a curse.
 Some say Mrs. McGruder was crazy as a road lizard.”

 “Is there anyone alive who’d know for certain?”
 I asked.

-“Maude O’Feeney,” said Perry pointing to a small house across the street, surrounded by bare rose bushes interspersed with lawn gnomes.
+“Maude O’Feeney,” said Perry in a hushed voice, pointing to a small house across the street, surrounded by bare rose bushes interspersed with lawn gnomes.
 I remembered O’Feeney from my youth.
 She was a formidable old woman who got a perverse joy out of frightening Perry Wankle.

 I felt a hand grab my jacket as I started across the street.

-“You’re just gonna walk over there and ask?!” he said, startled.
+“You’re just gonna walk over there and ask?” asked Perry, startled.